booking new client work for october

 Build the whole path

-Connect the data and tools, build the workflow, test the output, and make failures easy to see.
+Connect the data and tools, build the user path, test representative cases, and make failures visible and recoverable.

 4. / 04